kialanpillay/resume/README.md

-# portfolio - kialan pillay
+# Kialan Pillay - Digital Resume
+A static website built with ReactJS and Gatsby to showcase my resume.